jlan84/cross-validation-assignment/individual.md

 ## Part 1: One-fold Cross Validation

 This morning you will learn how to use cross validation to evaluate your model.
-Th goal for this morning is not to build a perfect model, as you have tried doing yesterday.
+The goal for this morning is not to build a perfect model, as you have tried doing yesterday.
 The goal is to evaluate the model given some metric you are interested in.